Wait a second…is that…sun?

 Neon Indian // Woxy.com Stage @ 3-3:40 p.m.

-was the first ever live performance of the band, but as Palomo’s bold movements and twists of the microphone cord made it look like they had been performing forever.
+Monolith was the first ever live performance of the band, but as Palomo’s bold movements and twists of the microphone cord made it look like they had been performing forever.
 His female bandmate on keys was a bit more timid though and I’m not sure if that was her personality or nerves.

 I expect this group to blow up soon because let’s be honest…who doesn’t love the synth?

-// Southern Comfort Presents Stage @ 3-3:30 p.m.
+Monotonix // Southern Comfort Presents Stage @ 3-3:30 p.m.

-So I didn’t intend to see any of and then I accidentally ended up seeing too much. monotonix
+So I didn’t intend to see any of Monotonix and then I accidentally ended up seeing too much.

 After emerging from the depths of Red Rocks, I was surprised to see a large crowd huddle in front of the Southern Comfort Stage, yet no one was on stage nor did it look as though anybody had been on stage.
 Crews were already setting up for the next band.
 Yet there was some weird sort of rap rock…I’m not quite sure how to describe what was going on soundwise…coming form the middle of the croud.

 Suddenly, from the depths of the crowd, a skinny, shirtless man with long hair was lifted on to the shoulders of the crowd.
-This was and the people were just eating his performance up.
+This was Monotonix and the people were just eating his performance up.
 I finally got to see him, but this is also when I saw too much of him.

 It wasn’t long before he was mooning the crowd and I decided it was time to take my leave from the spectacle and check out another band.